jp222343/PinkSoulLibrary/README.md

 - 2 - Extract the zip file and put all the folders on the desired place of your mod
 - 3 - Follow the next instructions:

+## Inserting the library on a new attack

 ## The attack function
 - In the waves folder, you'll see a file called ``pinkattack.lua``, and it has many important functions.